 - details of stages involved in the ordering process, including any costs involved in distance communication if the cost is anything other than a standard rate

-More information is available in the Implementing Guidance published by the Department for Business, Energy and Industrial Strategy (which was known as the Department for Business, Innovation and Skills at the time).Back to top
+More information on the Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013 is available in the Implementing Guidance published by the Department for Business, Innovation and Skills (a predecessor of the Department for Business and Trade).Back to top

 For more information on the work of Trading Standards services - and the possible consequences of not abiding by the law - please see 'Trading Standards: powers, enforcement and penalties'.Back to top

 In this update

 Extra information added to the 'Passing of risk' section.

 Last reviewed / updated: September 2023Back to top